ykallday/BookStart/README.md

 ![General idea for landing page](https://file%2B.vscode-resource.vscode-cdn.net/Users/yaelkaufman/Downloads/IMG_5BFA53FCDC1F-1.jpeg?version%3D1677507243082)

 ## The Open Library API
 The open library API features thousands of books and book editions.
 I chose this API for the multitude of information it provided for each book.
-I am using Axios to pull this information in to my project via multiple API calls, as this API features different information
+I am using Axios to pull this information in to my project via multiple API calls, as this API features different differentn information at different endpoints.

 ## Technologies Used:
 This project was built using React, Javascript, and HTML/CSS and uses a variety of React Hooks, including useState, useContext, and useEffect, along with Routes and Links from the React Router DOM.
+I used Material Design Builder to assist with building a color palette for my application, as well as Google Fonts to import my font.

 ## MVP
 - [x] 1.
 Make a successful API call to the OpenLibrary API and get information to properly render / display on screen